-Drugs have different physical and psychological effects depending on the type of drug taken and whether it is a depressant (e.g. alcohol) or a stimulant (e.g. methamphetamine)
+Drugs have different effects depending on the type of drug taken and whether it is a depressant (e.g. alcohol) or a stimulant (e.g. methamphetamine).

 Some signs that someone may be under the influence of a drug include:

-- Auditory or visual hallucinations (e.g. hearing or seeing things that aren’t really there);
+- Hallucinations (hearing or seeing things that aren’t really there)

-- Changes to eating patterns such as reduced or increased appetite;
+- Changes to eating patterns such as eating less or more

 - Anxiety symptoms such as panic attacks, dizziness, sweating, dry mouth, muscle aches and headaches.

 Remember that drugs can affect different people in different ways.
 For more information about different drugs and their specific effects, see our drug factsheets page.

 If you are worried that your child may be using alcohol or other drugs, Positive Choices provides tips to help you start a conversation, information about the warning signs that someone might be dependent on a drug and where to get help and advice.

 This factsheet was developed following expert review at the Matilda Centre for Research in Mental Health and Substance Use at the University of Sydney and the National Drug & Alcohol Research Centre at the University of New South Wales.